Chichester Dam

 Planning to visit Chichester Dam?

-Before heading out to visit Chichester Dam, remember to confirm the park is open.
-We have work planned over the next few weeks.
+Before heading out to visit Chichester Dam, remember to check here to confirm the park is open.
+Public access to the dam may be closed when maintenance or upgrade work is being carried out.
+Work is planned for periods during 2026.

 Constructed between 1915 and 1926, Chichester Dam was the first dedicated drinking water storage system to the Lower Hunter, and to this day is considered one of the most pristine catchments in Australia.